abronan/proton/README.md

 # proton

-Small library for experimenting with etcd's **Raft** backed by **boltdb** and **gRPC**.
+Small library for experimenting with etcd's **Raft** using **gRPC** as a communication layer.

+## Usage

+See the `example` folder and [example/proton/init.go](https://github.com/abronan/proton/blob/master/example/proton/init.go) as well as [example/proton/join.go](https://github.com/abronan/proton/blob/master/example/proton/join.go) for examples of usage.

 ## TODO

+- Provide a better abstraction
 - Implement Store interface with a boltdb backend
-- Add better Node Management and improve Join process
-- Monitor connections and gracefully handle node leaving the Raft
-- Add simple Compare and Swap Primitives with atomic index increment on key
-- Refactor and clean